-APHIS Veterinary Services (VS) is organized into the VS Deputy Administrator’s Office (VSDA) and four strategically focused business units: Surveillance, Preparedness and Response (SPRS), National Import Export Services (NIES), Science, Technology and Analysis (STAS), and Program Support Services (PSS):
+APHIS Veterinary Services (VS) is organized into the VS Deputy Administrator’s Office (VSDA) and strategically focused business units: Surveillance, Preparedness and Response (SPRS), National Import Export Services (NIES), and Science, Technology and Analysis (STAS).

 APHIS works in a variety of ways to protect and improve the health, quality, and marketability of our nation's animals (including various wildlife), animal products, and veterinary biologics.
 This subject area describes many of the diseases facing animals today, as well the steps APHIS is taking to prevent, control, and eliminate those conditions.